How to Choose the Best Oil for Your Generator

 What oil for diesel generator

 For a diesel generator, use high-quality 15W-40 engine oil that meets the API CJ-4 or CK-4 specification (or the manufacturer’s recommended grade).
 Synthetic or mineral oils can be used, but synthetic offers better performance in extreme temperatures.
 Always check the generator’s manual for the exact viscosity and specification required.
-Regular oil changes (every 100-150 hours or as specified) are crucial for maintenance.
+Regular oil changes for engine oil for gasoline generator or other (every 100-150 hours or as specified) are crucial for maintenance.

 Best Oil For Generator Gasoline